morish276/ContactManagerApp/README.md

 ---

-## 📬 Feedback & Contributions
+## 🙌 Feedback or Contributions

 Have suggestions or found a bug?
 Feel free to [open an issue](https://github.com/morish276/ContactManagerApp/issues) or submit a pull request.

+⭐ If you found this project helpful, consider giving it a star to show your support!

 ---

-Feel free to star ⭐ the repository if you found it helpful!

 Thanks for checking out **ContactManagerApp**!
 Happy coding! 💻🚀